Managing Custom Data

 - Member Levels - Each workspace member can be assigned a member level (such as Associate, Senior, or Lead).

-- Member Skills - One or more skills can be associated with each workspace member.
+- Skills - One or more skills can be associated with each workspace member.

-When the Pipeline feature is enabled, you will have additional custom data entities to manage:- Company Spend Tiers - Categorize companies based on the annual spend.
+When the Pipeline feature is enabled, the Pipeline category provides the following custom data entities:- Company Spend Tiers - Categorize companies based on their annual spend.

 - Company Types - Categorize companies within the pipeline.